 - Dr. Kelly Schweitzer, Ophthalmology, Regina

-Dr. Kelly Schweitzer, with his wife Alex, an anesthesiologist, and their daughter Vivien, enjoying one of their favourite places in Saskatchewan: Wascana Trails.
+Dr. Kelly Schweitzer, with his wife Dr. Alex Schweitzer, an anesthesiologist, and their daughter Vivien, enjoying one of their favourite places in Saskatchewan: Wascana Trails.

 “I love the friendly people of the city and hospital staff.
 I love the amazing health care team.
 Saskatoon has a small-town feel, with all the amenities of a big city.
 It also meets my cultural needs.
 I came here six years ago for my residency.
 Today this feels like home, and my wife (also a physician) and I would like to lay our roots here.”